Gabzedu/trading-analysis-/README.md

 ---

+## Limitations

+- Small sample size (158 trades total, some environments with as few as 20).
+- Data covers 2023–2024 only.
+No records for 2022 or 2025 were available for this project.
+- This was my first structured trading journal, so the raw data contained manual entry inconsistencies.
+- The analysis identifies *that* execution falls short of the plan, but not *why*.

+---

 ## Next Steps

 - Investigate whether early exits avoided larger losses or gave up real gains, by cross-referencing trade exits with historical market price data.